microsoft/ChakraCore-wiki/README.txt

 We welcome community submissions to this Wiki via Pull Requests on this repo!

-If you are adding files, please note that the title of the page is determined by the file name.
+If you are adding a page, please note that the title of the page is determined by the file name.
 Hyphens in the file names will become spaces in the titles of the pages.
-Refer to existing files as examples of a reasonable naming convention.
+Refer to existing files as examples of the naming convention.

-# Chakra Maintainers' Workflow
+# ChakraCore Maintainers' Workflow

 Small changes are often made by the Wiki maintainers directly via the Wiki interface, and those changes are not automatically mirrored in this repo.